balexandre/so65351733/readme.md

 ***

-A simple project that creates a basic REST API to handle MOngoDB documents via mongoose package
+A simple project that creates a basic REST API to handle MongoDB documents via mongoose package

+## Project structure

+One gets used to some kind of configurationless setup, and having an `index` file in each folder allows one to import only the default, and have all objects named buy file name, so when adding a new model, engine or route, one only need to add one more file and do not worry about imports paths...

+## REST Client extension

 It uses an `.http` file (found in the `test` folder) that creates a POSTMAN alike query with the VS Code extension [REST Client](https://marketplace.visualstudio.com/items?itemName=humao.rest-client)

-Here's a demo
+## Demo

 ![](https://i.imgur.com/UxLhy1z.gif)